kwallace3/Battleship/README.md

 # Getting Started
 ## Install
--List the steps to install the project
+- download the zip file of the project from this git.
 ## Run
 - run server.py first and put port number.
 - run client.py, then put localhost and port number.